auth0/docs/articles/quickstart/spa/angular2/_includes/_centralized_login.md

 ## Add a Callback Component

-Using Auth0's centralized login page means that users are taken away from your application to a page hosted by Auth0.
+Using Auth0's hosted login page means that users are taken away from your application to a page hosted by Auth0.
 After they successfully authenticate, they are returned to your application where a client-side session is set for them.

 <%= include('../../_includes/_callback_component') %>